 Endings & Beginnings

-Buffy heard the car drive up and knew that Caleb had returned.
-She had hoped that he would and that he wouldn't.
-She had wanted him to return so that she could make sure for herself that he was okay.
-Yes, everyone, including Caleb himself had said that he was.
-She just wanted to have the privilege, the luxury, of seeing that, ensuring that for herself.
+Buffy heard the car drive up and knew Caleb had returned.
+She had hoped that he would and he wouldn't.
+She had wanted him to return so she could make sure he was okay.
+Yes, everyone, including Caleb had said that he was.
+She just wanted to have the privilege, the luxury, of ensuring that for herself.
 To take her hands and brush them over his handsome face, feeling for any remnants of Chase's power sticking to him, and chasing them away with her own hands.

 She watched the memories play over his face.
 The memories brought questions, which brought doubts, which carried fear.
 It hurt her heart that he could be afraid of her.
 She didn't blame him and would feel the same way if she were in his place.
 Still, it didn't stop the sharp bite of pain that lanced through her heart.
 She had to push forward and face whatever fate threw her way.

 "Hello, Caleb," she said, smiling at him softly.
-"I'm glad that you decided to come back."
+"I'm glad you decided to come back."

 He stepped into the barn, hesitating when she spoke.
 "I wanted, needed some answers…and ne…to see if you were all right."